HL7/fhir-mCODE-ig/input/pagecontent/StructureDefinition-mcode-history-of-metastatic-cancer-intro.md

 Recording history of metastatic disease as an Observation, rather than a Condition, adheres to [guidance from the Patient Care work group](http://community.fhir.org/t/how-can-i-represent-a-negative-condition/329).
 It also aligns with SNOMED's placement of "history of disorder" in its situation hierarchy, not the disorder hierarchy.

-To query for a history of metastatic cancer implementers should look for Observations with code 1287652008, as well as instances of [SecondaryCancerCondition] with appropriate status values.
+To query for a history of metastatic cancer implementers should look for Observations with codes in the value set [HistoryMetastaticMalignantNeoplasmVS], as well as instances of [SecondaryCancerCondition] with appropriate status values.

 To represent a negative answer to a question regarding history of metastatic disease, the value of the Observation should be set to `false`.

 ### Conformance

-Observation resources associated with an [in-scope patient] with the Observation.code of SNOMED 1287652008 SHALL conform to this profile.
+Observation resources associated with an [in-scope patient] with a Observation.code in the value set [HistoryMetastaticMalignantNeoplasmVS] SHALL conform to this profile.
 Any resource intended to conform to this profile SHOULD populate `meta.profile` accordingly.

 {% include markdown-link-references.md %}